-The costs of a diplomatic solution to tensions with North Korea would be relatively small compared with a nuclear arms race in Northeast Asia or a preemptive military action.
+The costs of a diplomatic solution to tensions with North Korea, however, seem relatively small compared with a nuclear arms race in Northeast Asia, the possibility of nuclear proliferation, or a preemptive military action.
 Opening trade and diplomatic relations would be of relatively low cost for the United States, but this would require resolution of certain issues.
 It also appears that in the final year of its second term, the Bush Administration is seeking a diplomatic success story with the DPRK.
 Negotiations with Pyongyang bilaterally and under the Six-Party Talks have proceeded in earnest.
-Humanitarian aid is being resumed.
-It apparently is now up to Pyongyang to follow through on its commitments under the Six-Party Agreement, particularly to disclose all of its nuclear programs.
+Humanitarian aid has been resumed.
+It is now up to Pyongyang to follow through on its commitments under the Six-Party Agreement, particularly to disclose all of its nuclear programs.